cBioPortal/cbioportal/docs/Architecture-Overview.md

 connects to a MySQL database to serve a REST API following the OpenAPI specification (https://www.cbioportal.org/api/).
 Note that the repo where this lives in (https://github.com/cBioPortal/cbioportal) also contains Java classes to import data as well as the validator.
+The backend can be configured to connect to a Redis cache to store database query results for improved performance.

 The backend is organized as a multi-module Maven project.
 See [cBioPortal backend code organization](Backend-Code-Organization.md).